Cross Creek (film): Casting

 In 1982 it was announced Mary Steenburgen would star and Steenburgen's husband Malcolm McDowell was to play editor Max Perkins.

 Ritt says he cast Steenburgen because "I wanted a lady out of Middle America who had a lot of the good qualities associated with that section of the country...
 I just thought she was right.
 It's an educated guess, you never really know.
 You try to pair the actors together with the big scenes.
 I knew Mary was good.
 I'd seen Melvin and Howard...
 I just had a feeling she'd be right."

 The character based on Jody was a girl in real life and turned into a boy for The Yearling.
 The filmmakers were going to keep Jody a boy for the film until they saw Dana Hill in Shoot the Moon and changed it to a girl.

 Radnitz suggested Rip Torn, with whom he had worked on Birch Interval, as the backwoods hunter, Marsh Turner.
 When Alfre Woodard auditioned for her role Ritt says "Alfre just blew us all away.
 Everybody was crying when she left.
 Her power is extraordinary."

 "I don't think this role is demeaning at all," said Woodard.
 "It wasn't written that way.
 It could have been portrayed in a less sensitive light.
 But that would depend on what the actor brought to it.
 I thought this woman was quite wise and very much in touch with the earth.
 She was alive and I fell in love with her immediately.
 I wasn't prejudiced against her because she had to work for a white woman for a living, which any Black woman, even myself, would have had to do if she'd lived in Florida in 1925.
 I wasn't going to hold it against her and I wasn't going to try to portray, through that woman, my frustrations with the politics in this country."

+Ted Danson auditioned for the role eventually played by Peter Coyote.
+It was the first time he met Mary Steenbergen who he would later marry.